slobo10/sentence-generator/README.md

 # sentence-generator
 A Python program that can generate sentences.
 Simply run sentenceGenerator.py.
-Feel free to create pull requests to add more words.
+If you can, please fork this repository and create pull requests to add more words.
+You can also create issues to give ideas for words.